enricobacis/pkg-fishtory/README.md

 ## Usage

 You can use `!!` to insert the last command at cursor place, and `!$` to insert last command's first argument at cursors place.
+This package is just an automated way to install the [Bash Style History Substitution][bash-history]

 # License